JRM232324/JuanRafael77.github.io/projects/IoT.md

 <h1>IoT Security Project</h1>

 <p>
-  This project focused on the security of Internet of Things (IoT) devices and the potential risks associated with connecting these devices to a network.
+  This project focused on Internet of Things (IoT) devices and the potential risks associated with connecting these devices to a network.
 The project explored how IoT devices can introduce security vulnerabilities through weak authentication, insecure communications, poor configuration and outdated software.
 </p>

 <p>